Clown-Face/DataInsight/README.md

 # DataInsight
-All the repos for DataInsight assignments
+All the examples and tasks for the DataInsight program.

+Thanks to DataInsight for the opportunity - Data Scientist Scholarship Program.